-First the driver door must be unlocked to gain entry to the vehicle.
+First the driver's door must be unlocked to gain entry to the vehicle.
 Operate the internal door handle for the required door.
-If the childproof lock is activated on the rear doors, when the interior door release lever is operated the door is unlocked but does not open.
-The door must be opened from the outside.
+If the child safety lock is activated on the rear doors, when the interior door release lever is operated the door is unlocked but does not open.
+The exterior door handle may now be used to open the door.

-Once the vehicle is open, if you wish to lock it manually (emergency locking), repeat the previous instructions. $\blacksquare$
+Once the vehicle is open, if you wish to lock it manually (emergency locking), repeat the previous instructions. \blacksquare